arielsvn/arielsvn.github.io/_posts/2018-09-15-problems-with-laptop-hp-envy-15t-as100.md

 It stopped working all of the sudden, I left it suspended and connected to the electricity one night, and the next morning it didn't want to turn on.
 There's a light that should indicate when it's connected to the power supply and even that doesn't work.

 I looked around, and it seems some laptops accumulate too much power and they don't turn on to protect the pieces.
-There're several videos online that recommend disconnecting the battery and the power supply and then press the power button for around one minute.
+There are several videos online that recommend disconnecting the battery and the power supply and then press the power button for around one minute.

 Without a better solution, I wanted to give this a try.
 But there was a problem, my laptop **HP Envy model 15t-as100** has an internal battery.
 So it wasn't straightforward to disconnect it.

-Before proceeding I checked the warranty of the laptop, but had expired 7 months ago.
+Before proceeding I checked the warranty of the laptop.
+It had expired 7 months ago.

 <div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/11kEuHSQAXXiGQ" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><br/>